 The Civil Aviation Authority (CAA) says while there's no obligation for airlines to provide free water, it's in the cabin crew's interest to avoid passengers becoming dehydrated.
 So don't automatically buy pricey drinks if you're thirsty - try asking.
 Also do check out our our Free Tap Water Q&A.

-If you're looking for a cheap getaway but want to know the cheapest time to go, we've built a nifty Budget Airline FlightChecker tool to uncover the cheapest budget flights across the web, both for European budget airlines and British Airways.
+If you're looking for a cheap getaway and want to know the cheapest time to go, we've built a nifty FlightChecker tool to uncover the cheapest budget flights across the web from European budget airlines and British Airways.

-- Instantly find super-cheap flights.
-Tell it what you're willing to pay, and it finds when that's available.
+- Find super-cheap flights.
+Tell the Flightchecker tool what you're willing to pay, and it finds when that's available.
 Sub-£60 returns can be possible, though this jumps in school hols.

 - Includes baggage and payment fees.
 The tool also includes an estimate of budget airlines' added extras, so you can search with or without those.

 The star rating system isn't standardised worldwide, and it's usually just an indicator of facilities, rather than quality.
-A 5* may not live up to its hype, as it just means it has extra facilities, so don't just rely on this if you're after a swanky getaway.
+A 5* may not live up to its hype - it just means it has extra facilities, so don't just rely on this if you're after a swanky getaway.
 Plus the star system differs within countries, never mind worldwide.

 Stars may be given by governments, review organisations or even the hotel itself.
 Package tour operators tend to be overly generous, often a star higher than independent reviews.

-To help uncover a real gem, check TripAdvisor* feedback to help you find a hotel.
+To uncover a real gem, use TripAdvisor* feedback to help you find a hotel.
 It isn't perfect, but ignore the very best and very worst feedback and it's a handy gauge.

-13 Flight delayed in last 8 years? £100s in compensation possible
+Flight delayed in last seven years? £100s in compensation possible

-A blockbuster European Court of Justice ruling means some can net up to €600 compensation (£503 based on the exchange rate in mid November) for delays if the airline was at fault.
+A blockbuster European Court of Justice ruling means some can net up to €600 compensation (around £430 based on the exchange rate in mid March) for flight delays if the airline was at fault.

 Under EU rules, you may get compensation for delays of three or more hours.
-In some instances you may also get your ticket money back, plus other costs like meals and accommodation.
-See the Flight Delays Compensation guide for full help.
+In some instances you may also get your ticket money back, plus other costs such as meals and accommodation.
+See the Flight Delays Compensation guide for full details.

 You're a captive customer at an airport or ferry terminal, so you'll probably be lumbered with the worst rates.
-If you must get your travel cash from the airport, order for pick-up to get a better rate.
+If you must get your travel cash from the airport, order ahead then pick it up to get a better rate.

-If you're flying with a budget airline and want to stow luggage in the hold, expect to pay a hefty whack to do this.
-Plus the weight allowance for budget airlines can be lower than elsewhere, at roughly 15 to 20kg.
+If you're flying with a budget airline and want to stow luggage in the hold, expect to pay a hefty whack.
+Plus the weight allowance for budget airlines can be lower than elsewhere, at roughly 15kg to 20kg.
 Yet there are nifty ways to get round this.

 Most airlines will give you a free 10kg hand luggage allowance (except Thomson, which only gives you 5kg).
 It's amazing what you can fit in - use your home scales to help.

-Another option is a Rufus Roo specialist big-pocket jacket from £29.95, plus £3.95 delivery.
+Another option is a Rufus Roo* specialist big-pocket jacket.
 We asked forumites to road-test it.
 Typical feedback: "Fits in a lot of stuff, more than I expected.
 No hassle through check-in or security", and "It isn't the most stylish, but it's very lightweight".
-See more reviews and pictures.
+See more reviews & pictures.

 Many simply buy new bottles of sun lotion every time they jet off.
 Yet don't shell out if you don't need to - open bottles can still be effective for up to two years.

-The British Skin Foundation told us: "The main thing to keep an eye on is the Period After Opening (PAO) number on the back of the bottle.
+The British Skin Foundation says: "The main thing to keep an eye on is the Period After Opening (PAO) number on the back of the bottle.

 "This normally looks like a jar with an open lid with a number next to it (eg, 12 or 24).
 This is the number of months you ought to keep and use the product for before throwing it away once opened.